 📛 DNS

 Each DNS zone is described by a zone file.
 Zone file is a collection of resource records that define translations between domain names and IP addresses.
-Usually software developers only need to work with zone file of DNS zones.
+Usually software developers only need to work with the zone files of DNS zones.

 $ORIGIN example.com.